oddbird/css-sandbox/src/scope/cascade.md

 in most conflicts.
 That works because
-authors prefer to avoid conflicts in the first place -- something scope will help with.
+authors prefer to avoid conflicts in the first place -- something scope containment will help with.

+Authors also have existing tools & conventions (`:is()`, `:where()`, `[id]`, & BEM syntax) that can be used to manage specificity to some degree.
+The same is not true of proximity.

+**If proximity takes priority** ("strong scope"), then the specificity of a selector only matters in relation to other selectors at the same proximity.
+Selectors that were previously designed to have higher or lower specificity, will suddenly cascade in unexpected & unreliable ways based on DOM structures defined outside of CSS.
+Any high-priority global selectors would need to rely on explicit `@layer` rules in order to override more narrowly scoped styles.

-If specificity takes priority, it can continue to be used in much the same way as before (with `@layers` to add more customization) -- and proximity will begin to apply only in those situations where flat specificity and overlapping scopes allow a conflict.
+**If specificity takes priority** ("weak scope"), it can continue to be used in much the same way as before (with `@layers` adding more explicit customization) -- and proximity will begin to apply only in those situations where flat specificity and overlapping scopes allow a conflict.
+In my experience so far,
+it is common for similar scope-types, to use similar scoping selectors.

+Proximity would still provide
-It provides a better fallback heuristic than source-order, without fundamentally changing the way specificity applies.
+a better fallback heuristic than source-order, without fundamentally changing the way specificity currently works.

 I see the latter option
 as a much smoother path forward, and a better match with existing tools & conventions.

-### Lexical scope comparisons
+### Comparisons to lexical scope

 Many programming languages (including Sass & JS) have a concept of _lexical scope_,